Thinkful-Ed/php-laravel-001-shopping-list-app-api/README.md

 ```

 ## Live Server
-This application is running live on [Heroku](https://list-ful.herokuapp.com/).
+A full-stack version of the application is live on [Heroku](https://list-ful.herokuapp.com/).

+You can also find an API-only version live on Heroku at the following [link](https://list-ful-api.herokuapp.com/api/items).

 # End Points